haeunhwangbo/bios-611-project/README.md

 the controversies, Bitcoin and Dogecoin.
 The timeframe will be between January 1st of 2020 to March 5th of 2022.
 I will use daily prices (volume, open, close, high, low) for Tesla, Bitcoin, and Dogecoin.
 The volatility will be measured as the difference between the daily high and low prices.
-30-minute window prices are available for Bitcoin, and this will be used for more detailed analysis.
 For Elon Musk’s tweets, the posting time, the number of retweets, the number of likes, and the text contents will be used.

 Part 1 will be exploratory analysis.
 In this part, I will answer the following questions.